 It is clear that, in modern marketing, selling services is dramatically different from selling products and require distinct marketing strategies.
-That is where services marketing comes in. services marketing is a rather broad sector of marketing that is focused on selling anything that is not a physical product.
+That is where services marketing comes in.
+Services marketing is a rather broad sector of marketing that is focused on selling anything that is not a physical product.

 As you can tell, that covers a wide range of possibilities.
-Medical care, plumbing, catering, vehicle rentals, concerts, vacations, consulting, and legal advice are just some of the possible services that can be promoted through services marketing.
+Medical care, plumbing, catering, vehicle rentals, concerts, vacations, consulting, and legal advice are just some of the possible services that can be promoted through service marketing.

 How Is Services Marketing Different?

 Services marketing is not entirely different from product marketing.
 Many of the same marketing skillsets like high-quality copywriting, website design, and search engine optimization (SEO) are required.

 At the same time, some key differences set services marketing apart.
 These are essential for service marketers to understand because these distinctions relate to the differences in strategy, tactics, and approach.

 Services, unlike products, are intangible, meaning they cannot be seen, felt, or touched.
 This can seem confusing at first.
 Yes, if a plumber fixes a leak in your home, you can see the pipe that was repaired and feel that there is no longer water where it shouldn't be.